-Whole school approaches Additional, targeted support and provision Specialist, individualised support and

-The universal offer to all children and YP Traditional, targeted dapport and provision provision

-L A

-All children belong to a house and take part in Socially Speaking intervention.
-Advice from SALT

-regular events such as performance day and

-sports day, working collaboratively together as a Buddy system, particularly for new children to the

-team. school.

-All children from Years 1 to 6 are given the

-opportunity to run for School Councillor each year.

-All children have the opportunity to join a club

-including: performing arts, football, Lego club,

-multi-sports.

-Class performances and productions where

-everyone has a part.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision R All children belong to a house and take part in regular events such as performance day and sports day, working collaboratively together as a team.
+All children from Years 1 to 6 are given the opportunity to run for School Councillor each year.
+All children have the opportunity to join a club.
+Class performances and productions where everyone has a part.
 Collaborative working in class.

-Ambassadors support the younger children and

-provide a role model for them.
+Ambassadors support the younger children and provide a role model for them.
 Older children have opportunity to support younger children with their learning and socialising.

-Similar with their loan ing and docidioning.
+Socially Speaking/We Thinkers intervention.
+Buddy system, particularly for new children to the school.
+Advice from SALT Working with the ASD Team to facilitate Parent Cafes, staff training and individual support.